thdang1009/ang-jsoneditor/projects/ang-jsoneditor/README.md

 ## About this repository
-This is a fork of mariohmol's [ang-jsoneditor](https://github.com/mariohmol/ang-jsoneditor) This is a fork of mariohmol's [ang-jsoneditor](https://github.com/MaaxGr/ang-jsoneditor) with support for Angular 11, 12, 13, 14.
+This is a fork of mariohmol's [ang-jsoneditor](https://github.com/mariohmol/ang-jsoneditor) with support for Angular 11, 12 and 13.
 This repository will probably become stale, when the original will be actively maintained again.